wighawag/hardhat-deploy/README.md

 This is a new task that the `hardhat-deploy` adds.
 As the name suggests it deploys contracts.
 To be exact it will look for files in the folder `deploy` or whatever was configured in `paths.deploy`, see [paths config](#extra-paths-config)

+It will validate for abi compatibility in all contracts and throws an error if there are any critical changes(unless you set the argument --allowBreakingAbiCompatbility).

 It will scan for files in alphabetical order and execute them in turn.